cqbent/mwraadvisory/wp-content/plugins/gf-form-multicolumn/readme.txt

 = I have updated from an earlier version, where have my columns gone? =

 For each Gravity Form that you had prior to update, please visit the Form Settings for each and check the Enable CSS checkbox.

-= The update button isn't working when I try and save a form =

-This occurs when the Gravity Forms -> Settings - No-Conflict Mode is set to On.
-Please set this to Off and the forms should update correctly.

 = How many columns can I make? =